 So, addiction to hair coloring would always have some element of situational triggering even though it would also likely index an innate predisposition to it.”

-Dyeing your hair, whether you’re clinically addicted to it or not, has a drying effect on your mane.
-Below, shop some of our favorite color-safe products that revive brittle strands!
+Dyeing your hair, whether you’re clinically addicted to it or not, is going to have a drying effect on your mane.
+Below, shop some of our favorite color-safe products to revive over-dyed hair.

 Ed. note: Quotes have been edited and shortened for content.